ton-community/ton-docs/docs/contribute/guidelines.md

     - ❌ # **Introduction** is incorrect.
     - ✅ # Introduction is correct.
 - **Explain your code!** Don't just ask learners to blindly copy and paste.
-    - Function names, variables and constants **must** be consistent across the entire document.
+    - Function names, variables, and constants **must** be consistent across the entire document.
     - Use a comment at the beginning of a code block to show the path and filename where the code exists. *For example*:

         ```jsx